Update 31 October 2017

 Rehab & Maintenance of a Legendary Nakamichi Cassette Deck

-Here's the Nak 680ZX partially undressed.
-First evaluation of the insides about to commence.
+Above is a photo of the Nak 680ZX partially undressed.
+Preliminary evaluation of the insides about to commence.

-Refer to the BleusNak CyberSpot main page for additional info on this deck and other cassette deck beauties.
+Refer to the BleusNak CyberSpot main page for additional info on this deck and other Nakamichi cassette decks.

 Big work tearing down, diagnosing, adjusting, replacing, testing and reassembling a rig as sophisticated as the Nak 680ZX cassette deck.

-The photo above shows use of the Nakamichi Tilt Check Gauge in operation.
-This gauge checks correct tilt of record and playback magnetic heads.
+The photo shows use of the Nakamichi Tilt Check Gauge in operation.
+This gauge checks correct tilt position of the three magnetic heads.